hungertreats/hungertreats.github.io/_posts/2020-04-20-dal-makhani.md

     * {:.p-ingredient} 2 tbsp Clarified Butter (Ghee)
     * {:.p-ingredient} Salt, as per taste
     * {:.p-ingredient} A pinch of Asafoetida
-    * {:.p-ingredient} *For Garnish:*
+    * {:.p-ingredient} **For Garnish:**
     * {:.p-ingredient} 1 tbsp Fresh Cream
     * {:.p-ingredient} Chopped Coriander Leaves (Optional)
   directions_markdown: |-
-    1. Wash the lentils for 4-5 minutes twice using your palms and then soak them lentils for 10-12 hours or at least overnight.
+    1. Wash the lentils for 4-5 minutes twice using your palms and then soak them for 10-12 hours or at least overnight.
 I usually soak them for at least 12 hours.
     2. Once the lentils are soaked completely, wash them, and strain the excess water.
     3. If you are using the pressure cooker to boil the lentils then, add the lentils along with half of the ginger & garlic paste and bay leaf and 4-5 cups water and pressure cook for around 6-7 whistles or until they are almost mashed.
     4. If you are boiling the lentils in an open pot, then cook the lentils with half of the ginger & garlic paste and bay leaf and 4-5 cups of water on a low flame on the stovetop for around 1-2 hours or until the lentils turn soft.